French protesters’ motives are in eyes of many beholders

 “I reject these grand explanations,” University of Burgundy political science professor Dominique Andolfatto said.
 “I think it’s a reaction of the gradual buildup of practical measures.”

-Amid the noise, a team of 70 academics and students gave themselves an ambitious sociological challenge: getting as complete an idea of who the yellow vests are and what they want.
-The group has interviewed hundreds so far across France, according to Magali Della Sudda, one of three researchers who launched the project at the Emile Durkheim Center at Sciences Po Bordeaux.
+Amid the noise, a team of more than 70 academics and students gave themselves an ambitious sociological challenge: getting as complete an idea of who the yellow vests are and what they want.
+The group has interviewed hundreds so far across France, according to the Center for National Scientific Research’s Magali Della Sudda, one of three researchers who launched the project at the Emile Durkheim Center at Sciences Po Bordeaux.

 In an interim report published in Le Monde newspaper last week, the research team said the protesters generally were of modest financial means and named the cost of living and higher taxes as their top two concerns.
 Della Sudda said she had yet to encounter protesters voicing the wacky allegations — about bogus terror attacks or secret plans to flood France with migrants, for example — that have spread across Facebook in the wake of the yellow vest rallies.